-Polycor Inc, which bought four of Rocamat’s quarries in France in July, has now merged with American company Indiana Limestone (ILCO).
+Polycor Inc, which bought four quarries in France previously operated by Rocamat in July, has now merged with American company Indiana Limestone (ILCO).

 Polycor was founded in Québec, Canada, in 1987 and now claims to be the largest producer of natural stone in North America, employing 1,100 people and operating 44 quarries and 17 manufacturing plants in North America and Europe.

 ILCO is a leading dimensional limestone quarrier and building products company based in Bloomington, Indiana.

 The Polycor-ILCO merger is intended to drive growth through cross-selling synergies, geographic expansion, and sharing of best practices.
 In addition, the merger will provide an expanded product offering for customers of both companies, positioning the combined business as the solution of choice in the natural stone chain.

 The announcement of the merger came on 11 October.
 Patrick Perus, President and CEO of Polycor, said: "This transaction represents another milestone in Polycor's journey to become the global leader in the natural stone industry.

 “We are thrilled to be joining forces with the leading producer of Indiana limestone in ILCO and look forward to welcoming this world-class team into the Polycor family."

 ILCO is a well known brand in North America's natural stone industry.
 As well as supplying building masonry it also produces hard landscaping products for use in residential, commercial, institutional and renovation applications.